Black Pine Animal Sanctuary: History

 Black Pine Animal Sanctuary began operating in 1994 as a privately owned for-profit corporation.
 It was originally known as Black Pine Exotics and, later, Black Pine Animal Park.
 The earliest educational programming offered was to local preschools and primary schools who took field trips to see the animals and learn about them.
 In the mid-1990s the sanctuary added a gift shop and established a regular tour schedule during the summer season for the general public.

 In 1998, following the launch of the sanctuary's first web site, visitor attendance began to steadily increase.
 In 2004, over 17,000 visitors from all over the U.S. and several other countries visited.
 In 2003, the sanctuary reorganized and began operating under Professional Animal Retirement Center (PARC), Inc., a 501(c)(3) tax exempt non-profit corporation.

 In December 2006, the sanctuary completed a relocation to its current site.
-The sanctuary is managed by a volunteer board of directors, a paid staff that includes a full-time executive director, facilities manager, four lead animal keepers, and an office/gift shop coordinator.
+The sanctuary is managed by a volunteer board of directors, a paid staff that includes a full-time executive director, facilities manager, animal keepers, fund development coordinator, education coordinator, commissary manager, and an office/gift shop coordinator.
 Additional support is provided by interns and volunteers.

 In April 2010, the sanctuary's Board of Directors officially change the organization's "doing business as" name from Black Pine Animal Park to Black Pine Animal Sanctuary to more accurately reflect the non-profit mission and its policy of no buying, selling, breeding, trading, or commercial use of animals.

 Exhibits

 A walking tour of the sanctuary explores eight areas: grazing animals, primate house, north tiger house, west end (including Dr. Sam's Clinic and quarantine, Betsy's (bear) house, the woods, reptile house, and aviary.

-Residents include donkeys, pot-belly pigs, rheas, emus, fallow deer, macaques, spider monkeys, galagos, kinkajous, coatimundi, cotton-top tamarins, baboons, alligator, tortoises, snakes, lizards, tigers, leopards, lions, cougars, bobcats, servals, foxes, wolves, black bears, macaws, cockatoos, and more.
+Residents include donkeys, pot-belly pigs, rheas, emus, fallow deer, macaques, spider monkeys, kinkajous, coatimundi, cotton-top tamarins, alligator, tortoises, snakes, lizards, tigers, leopards, cougars, bobcats, servals, foxes, wolves, black bears, macaws, cockatoos, and more.